microsoft/tolerant-php-parser/GettingStarted.md

 }
 ```

-Once you've referenced the parser from your project, run `composer install`,
+Once you've referenced the parser from your project, run `composer install --prefer-dist`,
 and be on your way!
+> Note: The `--prefer-dist` flag tells Composer to download the minimal set of files,
+rather the complete source, which includes tests as well.

 ## Ready, set, parse!